ubikasec/ubika-waap-extra/use-cases/Cloud Automation/Microsoft Azure/README.md

 Enable programmatic deployments of our products
 -----------------------------------------------

-In Microsoft Azure Portal, go to the Marketplace and search **R&S®Web Application Firewall - Enterprise Edition**.
+In Microsoft Azure Portal, go to the Marketplace and search **UBIKA WAAP - Enterprise Edition**.

 Select the software plan **Web Application Firewall Enterprise Edition (BYOL)**, and click on **Want to deploy programmatically?
 Get started**.